Codium-ai/AlphaCodium/README.md

 ___

 **Q: How do you know that there wasn't a data leakage?** <br><br>
-**A:** The test set of the CodeContests dataset comprises problems published after September 2021, while the GPT-4 model variant we used (gpt-4-0613) has a data cutoff of September 2021.
+**A:** The test set of CodeContests dataset comprises problems published after September 2021, while the GPT-4 model variant we used (gpt-4-0613) has a data cutoff of September 2021.
 Hence, there is no data leakage for GPT4, on the test set.
 For other models like DeepSeek, we cannot be sure.
 However, note that our [main result](./pics/comparison.png) is a comparison of "direct prompt" vs. "AlphaCodium flow".
 Data leakage would help both approaches, so the relative improvement of AlphaCodium flow is still valid.
 ___